Ernanm280/Azure-network-protocols/README.md

 **6. Observing RDP Traffic**

-- I returned to Wireshark and applied the filter `tcp.port == 3389` to view Remote Desktop Protocol `RDP` traffic
-- After applying the filter, I observed continuous network traffic between my computer and the Windows 10 VM (This traffic remained active even when I was not typing or clicking anything.)
+I returned to Wireshark and applied the filter `tcp.port == 3389` to view Remote Desktop Protocol `RDP` traffic.
+After applying the filter, I observed continuous network traffic between my computer and the Windows 10 VM (This traffic remained active even when I was not typing or clicking anything).

 > [!NOTE]
 > This happens because `RDP` constantly sends data to maintain the remote session and display a live view of the remote computer screen.
 The continuous transmission ensures that any changes on the remote system, such as mouse movements or screen updates, are shown in real time.